akoeplinger/docker-mono-aspnetvnext/README.md

 The "Hello World" web application should now be running, access it by browsing to http://localhost

 #### HelloWorldMVC
-`docker run -d -p 80:5000 -t prozachj/docker-mono-aspnetvnext:mvc`
+`docker run -i -p 80:5000 -t prozachj/docker-mono-aspnetvnext:mvc`

 The 'mvc' tag has an entrypoint set so that you don't need these steps, but if you are running 'lastest':